frankchen76/SPFx-Workshop/README.md

 this sample showcase artifact provisioning

 ## Module08
- his sample showcase the Team SPFx
+this sample showcase the Team SPFx

 ## Module10
 showcase the gulp and webpack customization